-Deciding to divorce or separate is a tough and scary decision to make.
-While you may agree that it is the only answer for your relationship, there may be things you and your partner just can’t agree on such as your finances and family assets, or the arrangements for your children.
+Deciding to divorce or separate is a difficult and scary decision to make.
+While you may agree that it is the only answer for your relationship, there may be things you and your partner can't agree on, such as your finances and family assets or the arrangements for your children.

-That is the beauty of Mediation; we will take that step back and look at your relationship from an outside, calm and neutral perspective.
-Having an independent person look at your individual relationship will help you make informed decisions without taking sides, and will help facilitate the communication between you and your partner to come to a positive outcome that you can both be happy with, helping you to move on in your lives.
+The key benefit of Family Mediation is that we take a step back and look at your relationship from an outside perspective.
+Having an independent person look at your relationship will help you make informed decisions without taking sides.
+It will help facilitate the communication between you and your partner to come to a positive outcome that you can both be happy with, allowing you to move on in your lives.

-We have Resolution trained Family Mediators who can offer you their advice, guidance and support during Mediation.
+We have Resolution trained Family Mediators and Child Inclusive Mediators who can offer you their advice, guidance and support during Mediation.

 Mediation Information and Assessment Meetings